trishume/sympy-wiki-with-svn/Tips.md

 This is a list of little tips for SymPy.
 Feel free to edit this page and add some.
 They can be just basic things or advanced tips.
 If we get enough of them, we might do something with them.
+If you have a short tip try to keep it under 140 characters.
+We may create a SymPy daily tips twitter stream.

 # Basic

 - You can define many numbered symbols at once using the slice syntax of symbols. `symbols('a4:10')` will create symbols `a4` through `a9` and `symbols('a:3')` will give 3 symbols: `a0`, `a1`, `a2`.
 You can also do `symbols('a:z')` to create the symbols `a`, `b`, ..., `z`.

-- I, E, S, N, C, O, or Q are special variables which already have values; do not overwrite them.
+- I, E, S, N, C, O, or Q are special variables which already have values; It's best not to overwrite them.

-- If a variable has a coefficient, remember to use an "*" between them. i.e., no implied multiplication. `2x` would not work but `2*x` would.
+- SymPy, like Python, has no implied multiplication.
+I.e. `2x` would not work but `2*x` would.

 - You can convert any string into a symbolic expression using the `sympify()` function.
 This will automatically define variables for you, so for example, you can type `sympify("a^2 + cos(b)")` and it will just work.